 The Certificate of Cooperation system essentially reduces the question of whether a human being should be given the chance to live to a consideration of how useful that person is to law enforcement.

 What is death row like?
 Who is on death row?

 There isn’t much public information about what life on death row is like.
 Prison officers, executioners, and counsellors are bound by the Official Secrets Act and therefore cannot speak publicly about what conditions on death row are like.
-It’s currently not known exactly how many people are on death row, nor what the breakdown is in terms of race or socioeconomic status.
+There are currently over 50 people on death row in Singapore, with ethnic minorities disproportionately represented within this number.

-From what activists have been able to gather, death row inmates stay in single cells.
-I’ve heard from some family members that the execution chamber is in the same part of the prison as death row — some inmates say that when someone is executed, they can hear the opening of the trapdoor.
+From what activists have been able to gather, those on death row stay in single cells.
+I’ve heard from some family members that the execution chamber is in the same part of the prison as death row — some of the men on death row claim that when someone is executed, they can hear the opening of the trapdoor.

-Inmates are usually allowed visits from family members once a week, for about 30 minutes each time, although the prison is able to make exceptions or extensions if necessary.
+People on death row are usually allowed visits from family members once a week, for about 30 minutes each time, although the prison is able to make exceptions or extensions if necessary.
 Inmates, their families and lawyers are usually given about five days’ to a week’s advance warning of their execution.
-During the week in the run-up to hanging, the inmate will be allowed to have visitors every day, and for a longer period of time.
+During the week in the run-up to hanging, daily family visits will be allowed, and for a longer period of time (about 10am–12pm, then 2pm–4pm).
 These visits take place behind a pane of glass; no contact is allowed.

 At some point in the week before their execution, the inmate is allowed to change into civilian clothes — provided by their family — and pose for photos.
 These portrait photos are given to the family as keepsakes; some families have used them as funeral portraits.

 (Prabagaran s/l Srivijayan, executed 14 July 2017, aged 29.)

 (Prabu Pathmanathan, executed 26 October 2018, aged 31.)

 The following are common responses that I’ve come across over the years, accompanied by my responses/counter-arguments.